-THE NEW ENGLAND REGIONAL FELLOWSHIP CONSORTIUM, a collaboration of 30 major cultural agencies, will offer at least two dozen awards in 2020–2021.
+THE NEW ENGLAND REGIONAL FELLOWSHIP CONSORTIUM, a collaboration of 30 major cultural agencies, will offer at least least two dozen awards in the 2022-2023 application cycle.
 Each grant will provide a stipend of $5,000 for a minimum of eight weeks of research at participating institutions.
 Awards are open to U.S. citizens and foreign nationals who hold the necessary U.S. government documents.
 Grants are designed to encourage projects that draw on the resources of several agencies.

 NERFC grants support work in a broad array of fields, including but not limited to: history, literature, art history, African American studies, American studies, women’s and gender studies, anthropology, sociology, philosophy, religious studies, environmental studies, oceanography, and the histories of law, medicine, and technology.
 Member institutions hold collections that offer a historical perspective on topics in all of these fields and more.
 For information on each member's resources, see its listing in “Participants” and contact the institution.

 NERFC expects fellows to visit all the repositories they list in their proposals for the length of time they specify.
 The Consortium’s policy is to ensure that each member with collections hosts fellows every year.
 An applicant’s proposed itinerary may be a factor in the decision whether to award a fellowship.
 In keeping with NERFC’s regional interests, the Consortium may also favor applications that draw on institutions from more than one metropolitan area.